-Why do we place so much emphasis on metaphors?
+Why do we place so much emphasis on metaphors and myths?

 Because, whether intentional or not, they outline the beliefs we have about our internal and external environments.

 When you tell someone, "food for thought," you want them to "chew" on the idea you just gave them, not just let it go in one ear and out the other.
 It means you're wanting to be understood, and at the very least heard, eventually.
 You're not expecting them to get it completely, or even right away, and if we are expecting perfection we are going to fail 9/10 based on the things we say and did not say!
 How could we be so matter of fact and certain with these hypotheses?

-When you say, "we're in the same boat," you're saying you feel that you and another person are experiencing the same thing.
-Draw out this metaphor, and a boat is a confined space surrounded by water, where people can't naturally live.
-This indicates a sense of isolation: It's just you and the other person who are in the same boat, with not many people around you or in your field of vision.
+When you say, "we are in the same boat," you are saying you feel that you and another person are experiencing the same thing.
+Draw out this metaphor, and a boat is a confined space surrounded by water, where people cannot naturally live.
+This indicates a sense of isolation: It is just you and the other person who are in the same boat with presumably not many similar people around you or in your field of vision.
 See what we + you mean when we / they / you message metaphorically.

-Being able to understand and draw out metaphors to their natural conclusion helps us understand the mindsets and mentalities of others.
-It lets us know their in-the-moment feelings, their expectations, their understanding of the situations they're navigating; so on, and so we will go -- according to whatever ways the myth or metaphor dictate.
+Being able to understand and draw out metaphors to a natural conclusion helps us understand the mindsets and mentalities of others.
+It also lets us know their in-the-moment feelings, their expectations, their (mis)understanding of the situation they're navigating; so on, and so we will go -- according to whatever ways the myth or metaphor dictate.

-If you're feeling happy, you're feeling up.
+Also: If you're feeling happy, you're feeling up.
 If you're sad, you're down.
-If something isn't done according to social standards or expectations, it's backwards.
+If something isn't done according to social standards or expectations, it is backwards.
+These are directional metaphors.

 When you talk about a boat, it's a she.
 As is nature.
 Neither is actually human.

 Metaphors are everywhere.
 They tell us the filters (yet another metaphor) we are using when we are viewing the world around us.
-They're present in every narrative, every discussion, every debate.
+They're present in every single narrative, discussion, or debate.

-We would not be the communication experts we strive and claim to be if we didn't continually study and inspect the metaphors that saturate our language. ("Saturate our language" is another metaphor, btw.)
+We would not be the communication experts we strive and claim to be if we did not continually study and inspect the metaphors that saturate our language.
+(Saturate our language is another embedded metaphor, by the way).

-What these filters tell us is how our current mentalities are structured, and how we can fine-tune those structures in order to more effectively be heard, hear others, and cultivate community.
+What these filters tell us is how our current mentalities are structured, and how we can fine-tune those structures in order to more effectively be heard, hear others, and cultivate greater community with one another.
 (See our post on CommUnitCation, for more on that front.)

-So, for now, just consider how there are myriad ways to look at metaphors, but don't worry, we love looking at them for you so you don't have to overthink the way you're communicating!
+So, for now, just consider how there are myriad ways to look at metaphors and myths, but do not worry, we love looking at them for you so you don't have to overthink the way you communicated and are communicating right now!

-Reach out to us to talk about whether Psycholinguistic Mythology consulting is something you'd like to do!
+Reach out to us to talk about whether our Psycholinguistic Mythology consulting is something you'd like to have in your toolbox!